 4. Have all of your personal documents and medical documents in your possession.

 I seriously dropped the ball on this one.
-I didn’t get a copy of my medical records before leaving the city.
+I didn’t get a copy of my medical records before leaving Vegas.
 It honestly slipped my mind with all the other craziness that was happening in my life.
 So I had to face the super fun task of trying to send a medical release their way, have my records sent to me and deal with the less than helpful staff that failed to update my information as I had requested prior to leaving and were road blocking the whole process.
 Without my mother being in the city to physically go down there, I probably would have been screwed.

 5. Network, meet people and make friends.

-This sounds so basic, but honestly it has made a world of difference for this huge transition.
+This sounds so basic, but honestly, it has made a world of difference for this huge transition.
 Get out of your comfort zone, talk to people, go to events, and, prepare yourself for this, talk to people at those events.
 I’m pretty shy by nature, so this was a new challenge for me!
 But, I admit that I got really lucky and met some wonderful people early on, but it makes such an impact on the quality of the adventure!

 6. Get out of your comfort zone and explore your new home.